sency-ai/smkit-ui-ios-demo/CustomizedAssessment.md

         uiElements: [.gaugeOfMotion, .timer],
         detector: "SquatRegularStatic",
         exerciseClosure: nil, // Custom sound
+        closureFailedSound: nil, // Only applicable for EndExercisePreferences TargetBased will be played if user did not reach target
         summaryTitle: "Squat Regular Static",
         summarySubTitle: "This a subtitle",
         summaryTitleMainMetric: "Time",